Age of majority: Explanation

 The Lex Plaetoria allowed those under 25 to contest disadvantageous agreements in case of fraud, later extending to other circumstances, and the other party might escape repercussions only if a curator was involved.
 To enter a contract, individuals in this age group could request the praetor for such a curator, thus ensuring protection for both sides: this shielded the other contracting party from legal risk and allowed transactions to proceed, as no prudent person would engage without this safeguard.
 Unlike with a tutor, the requester retained full legal capacity to act, and the role of the curator was merely to prevent fraud.
 Later, under Marcus Aurelius, their appointment became mandatory.
 Someone under 25 who wanted to enter a contract had to request a curator, and could propose a candidate, which the praetor could reject.
 The curator's control over property became closer to that of a tutor, but it was only applied to the properties that the praetor assigned to him, not those acquired by the requester after his appointment.

-Over time, there was a gradual evolution, initially focusing on property laws (while other legal matters, such as marriage and wills, continued to have separate age thresholds), eventually arriving at the modern concept of age of majority, commonly set at 18.
+Over time, there was a gradual evolution, initially focusing on property laws, eventually arriving at the modern concept of age of majority, commonly set at 18.

 Since 2015, some countries have lowered the voting age to 16.
 Some countries, like England and Wales, are even considering lowering the age of majority to 16, similar to how it already is in Cuba and Scotland.
 The main argument for lowering is that, on average, young people are much more educated (both because of better individual educational outcomes and being raised by more educated parents) than in the past (the same argument was made in the 1970s when most countries lowered the age of majority from 21 to 18, which remains the age used for most countries, including the United States).
 Related to newer generations being more educated and being ready for life earlier: compared to the past, information is much more easily accessible as a result of the spread of the Internet, which can be accessed through both the personal computer and the smartphone.